 The Association is open to individuals and organisations from the scientific community, public institutions and public and private companies from all over the world working in the field of and interested in waste management.

-ISWA has ten working groups, the table below lists these groups and CIWM's nominated representative.
+ISWA has ten working groups and a European Group, the table below lists these groups and CIWM's nominated representative.
 For detailed information about each group please visit the ISWA web site.

 |Working Group||CIWM UK Representative|